DrexHD/AntiXray/README.md

-# Fabric Anti Xray
+# Anti Xray

-Fabric Anti Xray is a lightweight fabric mod that allows server owners to combat xrayers.
+Anti Xray is a lightweight fabric mod that allows server owners to combat xrayers.

 ## Config